 Tinge of Southwestern

 Hairpin legs—another midcentury staple—and angular shapes tick off the right boxes for this bedroom.
-But the focus is really more on the cool Southwestern touches that twist the style, thanks to a pair of horns and a chevron headboard that makes things feel a little more rustic.
+But the focus is really more on the cool Southwestern touches that twist the style, thanks to a pair of horns and a chevron headboard that make things feel a little more rustic.

 Bright and Cheery

 While the foundation of this bedroom is obviously midcentury, it skews away from the more common serious and edgy renditions of the style.
-A mix of rainbow colors make the space uplifting and cheerful—and anyone can appreciate that.
+A mix of rainbow colors makes the space uplifting and cheerful—and anyone can appreciate that.

 All Hail Sputnik

 Named after the first orbiting satellite, this lighting trend blew up during the latter decades of the midcentury modern movement.
-It's spiky yet friendly nature makes it a fan favorite, no matter your style.
+Its spiky yet friendly nature makes it a fan favorite, no matter your style.

-Here, a crossover between a Sputnik-style pendant and a boho sunburst is super symbolic of how easy it is to mix your styles—and do so successfully.
+Here, a crossover between a Sputnik-style pendant and a boho sunburst is super symbolic of how easy it is to mix your styles—and to do so successfully.

-Warm tones, earthy neutrals, and ultra bright colors all graced midcentury modern style at one point or another.
+Warm tones, earthy neutrals, and ultra-bright colors all graced midcentury modern style at one point or another.
 But if none of these three palettes feel right to you, why not rework the rules a little bit?